astorfi/TensorFlow-World/docs/neural_network/cnn_classifier.rst

 do not go in depth of the explanation for summary operations and we will get back to it in another post.

-In **'lines 33-35'** image summaries are created which has the duty of visualize the input elements to the summary tensor.
+The image summaries are created which has the duty of visualize the input elements to the summary tensor.
 This elements here are 3 random images from the train data.
-In **'lines 38-42'** the outputs of different layers will be fed to the relevent summary tensor.
+In The outputs of different layers will be fed to the relevent summary tensor.
-Finally in **'lines 45-48'** some scalar summaries are created in order to track the *training convergence* and *testing performance*.
+Finally some scalar summaries are created in order to track the *training convergence* and *testing performance*.
 The collections argument in summary definitions is a supervisor which direct each summary tensor to the relevent operation.
 For example some